 Where to Purchase Small Gold Bars

 When deciding to buy gold bars, San Diego residents should make their purchases from reputable precious metals dealers.
 This can be done in person or online as long as the source is reliable and forthcoming about pricing and other relevant details.
-However, it’s best to be cautious about such purchases from online auction websites unless there are protections put in place by the site.
 Even if this is the case, you may end up paying more than what you would pay if you bought 1-gram gold bars from an actual dealer.

 What to Look for with Smaller Gold Bars